kjpgit/vilark/README.md

 ## Installation Instructions

-Installing on Linux, Mac, or WSL2 is very easy.
+Installing on Linux, Mac, or WSL2 is simple.
 The `build.sh` script will automatically download the .Net 8 SDK to compile ViLark to a single-file executable with native code (GC, but no JIT).